Human-Guided Harm Recovery for Computer Use Agents: Appendix

 The reward model is initialized from the \textbf{Qwen/Qwen3-0.6B} base model and fine-tuned using the following hyperparameters: \begin{itemize} \item \textbf{Epochs}: 3 \item \textbf{Batch size}: 8 per device \item \textbf{Gradient accumulation steps}: 1 (effective batch size of 8) \item \textbf{Learning rate}: $1 \times 10^{-5}$ \item \textbf{Weight decay}: 0.01 (L2 regularization) \item \textbf{Warmup ratio}: 0.1 (10\% of total training steps) \item \textbf{Max sequence length}: 1,100 tokens \item \textbf{Early stopping}: Patience of 3 evaluation steps \item \textbf{Optimization}: Mixed precision training (FP16) with 4 parallel data loader workers \end{itemize}

-Training is performed on AWS SageMaker using an \texttt{ml.g5.xlarge} instance (1$\times$ NVIDIA A10G GPU).
+Training is performed on AWS SageMaker using an \texttt{ml.g5.xlarge} instance (1$\times$ NVIDIA A10G GPU) requiring 20-30 minutes of wall-clock time.
 The best model is selected based on the lowest evaluation loss.
 Training logs and model artifacts are tracked using Weights \& Biases.

 The preference data is converted to a conversational format where each example consists of a user prompt (containing the scenario description and computer state) and two assistant responses representing the chosen and rejected plans based on human annotator preferences.